leonardost/kifu-recorder-tests/README.md

 This feature allows the camera to move while recording a game and still keep track of the game board correctly.

-A first test was done in Python + OpenCV because I didn't want to compile the library just to use it.
-The second test (with Java) was done after I managed to compile the library.
+A first test was made in Python + OpenCV for practicity reasons.
+The second test, which was made in Java, was done after I managed to compile the OpenCV library with Java bindings.

 ## Datasets
-The sets of images used for the tests are freely available and can be accesed downloaded at:
+The sets of images used for the tests are freely available and can be downloaded at:

 - https://s3-us-west-2.amazonaws.com/kifu-recorder-tests-datasets/datasets/sequence-1.zip